ChrisDJ07/CSC173-DeepCV-Janiola/proposal.md

 - To evaluate model performance using accuracy, confusion matrices, precision/recall, and mAP.

 ## 4. Dataset Plan
-- Source: World Coins Dataset (Kaggle) – with old Philippine coins up to the ₱10 denomination.
+- Source: Manually collected data taking phone pictures with old Philippine coins up to the ₱10 denomination and the new ₱20 coin denomination
 - Classes:
     - Philippine ₱1 coin
     - Philippine ₱5 coin
     - Philippine ₱10 coin
+    - Philippine ₱20 coin
-- Acquisition: Manual download from kaggle World Coins dataset
+- Acquisition: Manual collection from spare coins on hand.

 ## 5. Technical Approach
 - Architecture sketch: